laurent-greyling/AadB2CTrustFrameworkTotp/README.md

 - User should be able to change own password
 - Custom RBAC should be implemented for a user (special flow)
 - User only uses Authenticator App for MFA
+- Banned password list - can be expanded (see `TrustFrameworkExtension.xml` for current)

 ## Add signing and encryption keys for Identity Experience Framework applications